palaciod/kmer_counting/README.md

 of length l we can enumerate l − k + 1 k-mers.
 For instance, if we consider dna_seq and pick k = 3 we can enumerate the following 3-mers: [ACT,CTT,TTG,TGA,GAC,ACT,CTT].

-To know more about the assignment look at kmer_counting pdf.
+To know more about the assignment look at A1 pdf.